 Majd’s New York Times bestselling book The Ayatollah Begs to Differ was published in 2008, and The Ayatollahs’ Democracy was published in the Fall of 2010.
 His most recent book, The Ministry of Guidance Invites You to Not Stay, was published in the U.S. and the U.K. in November 2013.

 Hooman Majd has also written for GQ, Newsweek, The New York Times, The New Yorker, The New Republic, Time, Vanity Fair, The Financial Times, Foreign Policy, Foreign Affairs, Politico, The New York Observer, Interview, The Daily Beast, and Salon, among others.
-He has also published short fiction in literary journals such as Guernica, The American Scholar, and Bald Ego.
+He has also published short fiction in literary journals such as Guernica, The American Scholar, The Los Angeles Review of Books, and Bald Ego.
 He lives in New York City.